 Many homes in Florida have the HVAC Air Handler installed in the attic.
 This isn’t the best practice, but it’s quite common.

 During our inspections, we have seen too often where an AC installer has simply cut out and removed members of a truss (or three) to gain more access and workspace.
 Sometimes they may attempt to “repair” or brace the area.
-However, they aren’t structural engineers, so the work is inadequate.
+However, they aren’t structural engineers, so the work is almost always inadequate.

 What To Do About Cut Trusses as a Buyer or Homeowner